OLD Memoirs Now Published, written 187 years ago by a woman from a prominent family, were lost; and so I’ve published for her! Get Your Copy~

 I would encourage you to pick up a copy, share with young families, or enjoy the read yourself.

-This book should be ‘required reading’ in public schools across America, in my opinion.
+In my opinion, this book should be ‘required reading’ in public schools across America.

-If you are reading this now and know how to go about getting it into the classrooms, through the Board of Education, please contact me.
+If you are reading this now and know how to go about getting this valuable piece of history into the classrooms, or through the Board of Education, please contact me.

 How Did These OLD Memoirs End Up In My Care And Now Published?

-My grandfather was a war historian for the White House and an avid reader about the Civil War.
+My grandfather was a war historian for the White House, back in the 1940’s, and an avid reader about the Civil War.
 I believe these letters were given to him to transcribe and publish.
 Why?

-First, because there are two letters written from the Civil War battlefield within the mix of this woman’s memoirs.
+First, because there are two letters, in the collection, written to Adelaide from the Civil War battlefield.

-Secondly, my grandfather’s stack of papers, both in hand written and typed, appear to be his attempts to transcribe.
+Secondly, included was my grandfather’s stack of papers, both in hand written and typed, which appeared to be his attempts to transcribe.

 Since my grandfather was a war historian for the army in Washington DC, I can only guess that the Civil War letters were of interest to him, which tied him to the woman they were sent to.